loophalen/Cipher-Note/README.md

 #Cipher Note

 Cipher Note is a cryptocurrency tracker and note application.
-It is an express CRUD app built with NodeJS using HTML, Bootstrap, and jQuery.
+It is an express CRUD app built with NodeJS using HTML and Bootstrap.
 To store data it uses MongoDB.

 The intent of Cipher Note is to serve as an editable cryptocurrency tracker and message board where users can share ideas and trading strategies.